 “Our previous space was less than half the size and basically one big open, communal room.
-I loved the ability to easily communicate and brainstorm with [my team] in that arrangement, but it got to be difficult when I had lots of phone calls of meetings and needed privacy,” explains Cho.
-“When we moved into our new/current space, I had planned to sit together with my team again until they all confronted me with an intervention.
+I loved the ability to easily communicate and brainstorm with [my team] in that arrangement, but it got to be difficult when I had lots of phone calls of meetings and needed privacy,” explains Cho, whose new workplace now includes a separate executive office.
+“When we moved into our new space, I had planned to sit together with my team again until they all confronted me with an intervention.
 They were like, 'Joy, you need your own office!'
 I joked that they kicked me out, but it really was the best decision as it allows separation when I need it—but also, I am still very easily accessible.”

 What was your top priority for the new office?